ArchitectsMaría Langarita y Víctor Navarro

 CollaboratorsJuan Palencia, Gonzalo Gutierrez, ToniaPapanikolau, Paula García-Masedo

-From the architect.
+Text description provided by the architects.
 In many ways this project shares the logic of a Russian matryoshka doll.
 Not only in the most literal, physical sense, in which one thing is directly incorporated into another, but also in a temporal sense, in which oneactually originates within the other.
 The initial circumstancesof this project established a favorable backdrop for this condition:

 The Red Bull Music Academy (RBMA) is a nomadic annual music festival.
 For the last 14 years, this event has been held in a different world city, welcoming the sixty pre-selected international participants and surrounding them with musicians, producers, and DJs, thereby giving them the opportunity to experiment with and exchange knowledge and ideas about the world of music.